 “We did achieve more than we would have if we hadn’t gone on strike or if we had accepted the offer last week,” Bernardo-Ciddio said.

 Under the accepted proposal, GEO did not win the universal right to work remotely or partial diversion of funds from the Division of Public Safety and Security — two of their major demands.
-The proposal does, however, offer increased allocations for child care funding and the right to cancel class if students refuse to comply with the campuswide mask mandate.
+The proposal does, however, offer wins through increased allocations for child care funding and the right to cancel class if students refuse to comply with the campuswide mask mandate.